Golf Tutorials

 By Spencer Lanoue

-Trying to make sense of a golf club fitting chart can feel like you’re staring at a different language.
-It's just a grid of numbers and terms, but what do they a really mean for your game?
-You’re not alone in feeling a bit lost.
+Trying to make sense of a golf club fitting chart can feel like you're staring at a different language.
+It's just a grid of numbers and terms, but what do they really mean for your game?
+You're not alone in feeling a bit lost.
 The good news is, these charts are simpler to use than they look, and they provide a fantastic starting point for building a set of clubs that actually works with your body, not against it.
-This guide will walk you through, step-by-step, how to use a standard fitting chart to find the right length and lie angle for you, creating a solid foundation for a a better, more consistent swing.
+This guide will walk you through, step-by-step, how to use a standard fitting chart to find the right length and lie angle for you, creating a solid foundation for a better, more consistent swing.

 Why a Basic Fit Matters (Even If It's Not a Pro Fitting)

 Let's think about this simply.
-Playing with off-the-rack golf clubs that aren't right for your body is a lot like trying to run a race in shoes that are three sizes too big or too small.
-You might finish, but it’s going to be awkward, uncomfortable, and you'll probably pick up some strange habits to compensate.
+Playing with off-the-rack golf clubs that aren't right for your body is like trying to run a race in shoes that are three sizes too big or too small.
+You might finish, but it's going to be awkward, uncomfortable, and you'll probably pick up some strange habits to compensate.
 The same thing happens in golf.
-If your clubs are too long, you’ll stand up too tall and flatten your swing.
-If they're too short, you’ll hunch over excessively and get too steep.
+If your clubs are too long, you'll stand up too tall and flatten your swing.
+If they're too short, you'll hunch over excessively and get too steep.

 The Core Components of a Fitting Chart